 How to choose the settings?

 We come back to square one.
-Like the way I suggested you to ask few questions to yourself before choosing settings for time warp, so the same to time-lapse video.
+Like the way, I suggested you ask few questions to yourself before choosing settings for a time warp, so the same as the time-lapse video.

 However, I would suggest you to take a look at the table below.